Skip to content

 • an operator plan for how users obtain valid bearer tokens

-A reverse proxy accepts public HTTPS traffic, terminates TLS, and forwards requests to html2rss-web running on your private network.
+A reverse proxy terminates public HTTPS traffic and forwards requests to html2rss-web on your private Docker network.

 services: